sessionm/phonegap-plugin/README.md

 ### Android Setup
 ### Installation
-1. Go to http://developer.sessionm.com and setup an account.
+1. Go to [SessionM Dev Portal](http://developer.sessionm.com) and setup an account.
-2. Create an Android app and get the key.
+2. Create an android app and get the key.
 3. Add the key and permissions to AndroidManifest.xml.

    ```xml